javaito/HolandaCatalinaFw/very-good-things.md

  ``` java
  Layers.publishLayer(LayerTestA.class);
  ```
- - Deployin a jar file as plugin, this action publish all the layers into the jar automatically.
+ - Deploying a jar file as plugin, this action publish all the layers into the jar automatically.
  - All the distributed layers published by other node into the cluster are public for all the nodes.

 ### Invoke layers